 Organic Tamari Gluten-Free Soy Sauce

-Traditionally made tamari, such as Mitoku’s, is long aged in wood, contains no wheat, and is made with a very high percentage of whole soybeans.
-Our tamari is authentic Go-bu Tamari, entirely gluten-free, made with ten parts soybeans to five parts water.
-The high ratio of soybeans means that, during brewing, the moromi (mash) of whole ingredients is extremely thick.
+Mitoku’s traditional organic tamari is long aged in wood, contains no wheat, and is made with a very high percentage of whole soybeans.
+This gluten-free tamari is made with ten parts soybeans to five parts water, which means that, during brewing, the moromi (mash) of whole ingredients is extremely thick.
 When this is pressed to extract the liquid, the resulting sauce is highly concentrated, umami-rich, and has a deeply satisfying complexity of flavor thanks to its abundance of amino acids.
 This double concentrated tamari is made by a family firm using a time-consuming traditional method that is now overseen by 5th and 6th generation brewmasters.
-Using trusted recipes, in use since the company’s establishment in 1871, the tamari undergoes natural fermentation and aging in wooden casks for over 18 months.
+Employing the same trusted techniques as their forebears, in use since the company’s establishment in 1871, the brewmasters keep careful watch over the tamari as it undergoes natural fermentation and aging in wooden casks for over 18 months.
 After this long fermentation, the flavorful liquid is pressed out, filtered, and bottled.
 This firm embodies Japan’s small but surviving traditional tamari soy sauce industry.
 Mitoku’s tamari is the continuation of this long heritage.

 The Minamigura Aoki Yaemon Company, founded in 1871, has been a Mitoku supplier for many years.
 Located in Taketoyo, Aichi Prefecture, a small town renowned for its traditional tamari, they are one of just a few local producers that have survived until the present day.

-This family firm is currently headed by its fifth-generation president, Yoshio Aoki, also known by his inherited title of “Yaemon”, who continues to use a time-honored method of production, passed down through the generations, to ensure that Yaemon Tamari tastes just as it always has done.
+This family firm is currently headed by its 5th generation president, Yoshio Aoki, also known by his inherited title of “Yaemon”, who continues to use time-honored methods of production, passed down through the generations, to ensure that Yaemon Tamari tastes just as it always has done.

 Inside their storehouse, in use since the company was founded, you will find rows of towering 150-year-old cedar vats full of thick, rich tamari.
 The air here is filled with the heady aroma of fermenting soy sauce, and, if you listen carefully, you may be able to hear the sound of the bubbling brew, particularly on hot summer nights.

-The most crucial element in the production of traditional tamari is koji (Aspergillus oryzae).
-The quality of the koji, along with the continued use and maintenance of the wooden fermentation vats, are two of the important factors in determining the taste of the final product.
-The powerful yet delicate koji culture needs optimum conditions to thrive, and creating the right environment is a task for experienced brewers, who must monitor each stage of the koji-making process carefully to ensure the quality of the finished product.
+One the most crucial elements in the production of traditional tamari is koji (Aspergillus oryzae), the quality of which will play a key role in determining the taste of the final product.
+This powerful yet delicate microbial culture requires optimum conditions to thrive, and creating the right environment is a task for experienced brewers, who must monitor each stage of the koji-making process carefully to ensure the quality of the finished product.

 When conditions are suitable, the koji makers begin each day by soaking choice organic soybeans in water.
 The next morning, the swollen beans are placed in a one-ton capacity steamer.
 After cooking, the soft beans are crushed into tiny balls called miso dama.
 These balls are dusted with a mixture of Aspergillus spores and roasted soy flour, then placed in a special room to incubate for about three days.